wealthkernel/api-documentation-guides/docs/valuations/Basics.md

 # Valuations

-A valuation is a breakdown of the cash and holdings in a portfolio, taking into account prices and FX rates.
+A valuation is the breakdown of the value of cash and holdings in a portfolio at the close of its date.

 ## Concepts